rmrfslashbin/notes.improvisedscience.org/content/recipes/Thick_and_Chewy_Chocolate_Chip_Cookies.md

 ## Notes

-If you have only one cookie sheet, let the cookie sheet cool to room temperature before placing dough on fresh parchment.
+- If you have only one cookie sheet, let the cookie sheet cool to room temperature before placing dough on fresh parchment.
 Placing the dough on a hot sheet will skew the cooking time.
+- To brown the butter, place the butter in a small skillet.
+Heat over med/low heat- you'll hear "crackles" as the butter browns.
+Once the crackles stop, the butter is browned.
+Little to no stiring is required- just give the skillet a shake now and then to encourage even melting.